phetsims/phet-info/doc/alternative-input-quickstart-guide.md

 (e.g. `BasicActionsKeyboardHelpSection`), plus custom sections for sim-specific hotkeys.
 Consult with your designer about the content language and layout.

+## Pitfalls
+* Beware that keyboard navigation does not work by default in Safari.
+You need to enable traversal in user settings.
+See [this for example](https://www.seanmcp.com/articles/tab-focus-not-working-in-safari/)

 ## Not supported?
 Create an issue!

 There may be common-code UI components for which alternative input has not been implemented.
 And there may be PhET